 4. Teaches useful life skills

-By encouraging children to love cooking, Raddish Kids fosters important life skills in children; it teaches competence, self-confidence and improves kids’ social skills.
+By encouraging children to love cooking, Raddish Kids fosters important life skills in children; it teaches competence, and self-confidence and improves kids’ social skills.

 5. It’s a great way for the family to bond